 Shih Tzus don’t shed that much, which means that they are also wonderful companions for people who have the tendency to suffer from allergies.
 They need a good walk every day and regular training.
 They are also usually happy around visitors and are much friendlier to kids.

 Some owners find it easy to get used to the underbite and face of Shih Tzus.
 If you want to get one, you have to watch out for ear infections, eye problems, and trick knee.
-The breed can live around 13 years and is also among the longest living canine breeds of the world.
+The breed can live around 13 years and is also among the longest living canine breeds of the world. check our list of best remote dog training collar.

 3. Cavalier King Charles Spaniel